 Liberty Utilities provides an audit program for high-use single-family and multi-family residential customers.
 These customers are identified through billing data and AMR, and then contacted to offer free audits.
 Audits are also offered to walk-in customers at the local customer service area office.

 Liberty Utilities plans to continue implementation of the programs described above to promote water conservation.

+REPORTING IMPLEMENTATION

 IMPLEMENTATION OVER THE PAST FIVE YEARS